garywill/vimouse/README.md

-Let's do some tries to dump traditional mouse
+Let's do some tries to dump traditional mouse.
+Inspired by Vim & Vimium.

-# viScreenMouse
+# viMouse

 Use keyboard to click anywhere of screen.
-OpenCV based screenshot visual recognition.
+OpenCV based screenshot **visual recognition**.

 > The **vi** in the name here can mean "Vim", "Vision-recognition" or whatever